daniilraptanov/daniilraptanov/README.md

 ## Hi there 👋

 I'm a student of Kharkiv National University of Radio Electronics.

 I'm really fascinated by computer technologies.
-My main domain is web.
+My main domain is web.<br>
 Also I have interests in embedded area.

 Besides I appreciate hobbies without information technology, like analog photography, poetry, reading or table role-playing games.

-Currently I'm focused on such tech stacks: Python3 (Flask, SqlAlchemy, Alembic), Node.JS (Express, Sequelize), React.JS with Redux.
-But I'm convinced that technologies are not as important as approaches and right thinking.
+Currently I'm focused on such tech stacks: Python3 (Flask, SqlAlchemy, Alembic), Node.JS (Express, Sequelize), React.JS with Redux.<br>But I'm convinced that technologies are not as important as approaches and right thinking.

 <!--